-DealTrack is aimed at those businesses for whom a significant portion of their margin results from vendor rebates, retrospective discounts, tiered discounts and the like.
-Businesses in the building materials, wholesale distribution and those who are part of buying groups frequently trade on these types of deal.
+Our rebate management system: DealTrack is aimed at those businesses for whom a significant portion of their margin results from vendor rebates, retrospective discounts, tiered discounts and the like.
+Businesses in the building materials, wholesale distribution and those who are part of buying groups frequently trade on these deal types.

 Since we first released DealTrack we have monitored the return on investment that has been enjoyed by users of this rebate management system and I wanted to share some of the facts and figures with you.

 The ROI typically falls into four main areas:

 - identifying lost rebate earnings

 - avoiding missed opportunities to earn rebates

 - improved cash flow